Shang-Chi and the Legend of the Ten Rings post-credits scenes explained

-When all the martial arts action is done, is there a post-credits scene at the end of Shang-Chi and the Legend of the Ten Rings?
+When all the martial arts action is done, do you get a post-credits scene at the end of Shang-Chi and the Legend of the Ten Rings?
 Of course!
-In fact, this latest entry in the Marvel Cinematic Universe includes two post-credits scenes to tease the next adventure.
+In fact, this latest Marvel Cinematic Universe entry includes two post-credits scenes to tease the next adventure.
 Ready?
 Spoilers incoming...

 Shang-Chi and the Legend of the Ten Rings is in theaters now (and reportedly streaming on Disney Plus in October).
 "From opening battle to inevitable post-credits scene," CNET's review says, "Shang-Chi comes with Marvel strengths and weaknesses while also feeling like something winningly new."